MQL4 BASICS COURSE

 While coding your EA, you should anticipate potential errors that could arise during its operation.
 These errors could be due to various reasons, such as server disconnections, rejected orders, or insufficient margin.
 Proper error handling ensures that your EA can respond gracefully to unexpected situations without crashing or causing unintended behavior.

-1. Check for Error Codes After Trade Operations
+1. Check for Errors After Trade Operations

 // MQL4 code example